uesseu/ninwavelets/README.md

 ```

 I adopted method 3 as Fast mode.
 Not only GMW, but also Morlet wavelet transform will be performed by 3.
+By this feature, wavelets can be yielded fast, especially Gabor wavelet takes only half time.

 ## It is just my hobby
-This project is just my hobby, and I am not an engineer or scholar, just a nurd.
+This project was just my hobby.
+Now, I am developping this as work.
+But, I am not an engineer or scholar, just a nurd.
 If you cannot believe a nurd without licence of PHD or python engineer,
-just ignore it and enjoy slow life.
+just ignore it and enjoy slow life!

 # Contribution
 I am glad to receive contribution.
 I want to hear constructive oppinions, if I could.

 # Licence
-Copyright (c) 2020 Forest Segne
+Copyright (c) 2020 Shoichiro Nakanishi
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.